ChangsenJiang/Partition-vs-Mixture/README.md

 ```
 python PBT.py <parametric_bootstrap_test_dataset_n> <OriginalAlignment>
 ```
+- `parametric_bootstrap_test_dataset_n`: the path to the simulated alignment for each dataset

-- `OriginalAlignment`: the path to the original empirical fasta alignment
+- `OriginalAlignment`: the path to the original empirical fasta alignment for each dataset

 this script would